Carbondale, Amador County, California

 Carbondale (formerly, Buckeye) is a former settlement in Amador County, California.
 It was located 6 mi northwest of Ione on the Southern Pacific Railroad, at an elevation of 223 feet (68 m).

 The place's early economy was related to coal mining and shipment.
+Large deposits of potter's clay were also mined in the area, along with aluminum and sand at one time.
 A post office operated at Carbondale from 1922 to 1955.